 If the personal representative is unable to complete estate administration within one year, this document must be filed with the court within 28 days of the first anniversary and all subsequent anniversaries during which the administration remains uncompleted.
 It must specify the reason for the continuation of the administration.
 There is no filing fee.

-Cash (except by mail), checks or money orders only; made out to "Oakland County Probate Court."
-Credit cards (Visa, MasterCard and Discover).
-Service fees and limitations apply.
+The gross estate fee may be paid by cash (except by mail), checks or money orders only; made out to "Oakland County Probate Court."
+Credit cards (Visa, MasterCard and Discover)..

 If you want to petition the court to remove the personal representative, the following form and a $20 filing fee is required: Petition for Removal of Personal Representative and Appointment of Successor (Estate Not Closed) PC 604